AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 13099 {#release-13099}
+## Release 13173 {#release-13173}

-Summarized below are the continuous improvements for maintenance release 13099, which was publicly released on August 15, 2023.
-This maintenance release is an update from previous maintenance release 12874.
+Summarized below are the continuous improvements for maintenance release 13173, which was publicly released on August 18, 2023.
+This maintenance release replaces 13099 that was an update from previous maintenance release 12874.

 2023.8.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-13099}
+### Enhancements {#enhancements-13173}

 - SITES-13906: GraphQL - Upgrade to graphql-java 20.1.
 - SITES-8972: GraphQL - Add option label in JSON for Enumeration data type.
 - SITES-9689: GraphQL - Add title and description in JSON for Content Reference data type.
 - SITES-13052: Content Fragments - Export Content Fragments to Adobe Target.

-### Fixed Issues {#fixed-issues-13099}
+### Fixed Issues {#fixed-issues-13173}

 - SITES-14937: MSM - Inherit Rollout Configs from Parent value get toggled on hitting Save & Close on live copies.
 - SITES-14847: Content Fragments - Content Fragment Links are not highlighted.